Evidence tips

 Tern Tip

-If you're from a higher-risk country and this is your first Australian visa application, treat it as if your entire future immigration relationship depends on it—because in many ways, it does.
+If you're from a higher-risk country and this is your first Australian visa application, treat it as if your entire future immigration relationship depends on it, because in many ways, it does.
 A clean first visa with proper compliance creates a positive record that helps with every future application.
 A refusal or breach does the opposite.
-Don't rush your first application to meet a travel deadline.
-If needed, delay your trip and submit a stronger application.
+Don't rush your first application to hit a travel deadline.
+If you have to, move the trip and take the time to get the application right.

 Longer processing times